rayniel95/rayniel95.github.io/docs/projects/projects.md

 - Implemented a dashboard that communicate with the blockchain and the subgraphs to store, "edit" and "delete" the information.

 Stack:
-: Typescript, Next.js, Node.js, Bootstrap, Alchemy SDK.
+: Typescript, Next.js, Node.js, Bootstrap, Alchemy SDK, Hardhat, Hardhat Ignition, React Query, RainbowKit, Pinata, React Admin, Viem, Solidity.

 *keywords*:
 : Blockchain, Cryptography, Frontend, HTML, Web App.